anomalylabs/users_module_default_authenticator-extension/README.md

 # Default Authenticator

-The default authenticator extension for the Users module.
+The default user authenticator extension for the Users module.